Join us to learn and network with fellow writers and industry professionals.

 Block the Block: Tools to Prevent Writer’s Block – Chris Mandeville

-This workshop covers a “five-step program” for prepping your life for productive, block-free writing: 1.
-Freedom to Write 2.
-Permission to Write 3.
-Goals, Plans, Carrots, & Sticks 4.
-Don’t Go it Alone 5.
-Show Up for Work Each step includes practical instructions, tools, and hands-on planning worksheets to help writers at every skill level bar the doors against writer’s block.
-This workshop spans a wide range of “life prep” activities–from setting goals with motivating incentives, to negotiating agreements with family members, to organizing your non-writing work and your writing space–all designed to set up writers for productive writing without fear of getting stuck.
-As a bonus, Mandeville will also arm attendees with her top-five go-to exercises to combat writer’s block should these defenses fail.
+This workshop provides a “five-step program” for prepping your life for productive, block-free writing.
+The program spans a wide range of “life prep” activities – from setting goals with motivating incentives, to negotiating agreements with family members, to organizing your non-writing work and your writing space – all designed to help you avoid ever getting the Dreaded Writer’s Block.
+As a bonus, Mandeville will also arm you with her top-five go-to exercises to combat writer’s block should these “life prep” defenses ever fail.
 There’s no need to fear the block any more!

 Building Your Story’s Stage: How to Strengthen and Utilize Your Setting – Caitlin Berve